RafaySystems/getstarted/tools/k8sinsights/readme.md

 ## Step 1

-Verifies if given user inputs are valid.
-Cluster name & kuneconfig to access the cluster for discovery
+Verifies if given user inputs are valid i.e. cluster name & kubeconfig to access the cluster for discovery

 ## Step 2